About The Study

 - Increased Ambulatory Surgery through expansion of orthopedic and general surgery services.

-- Increased Catheterization Lab cases through commitments from affiliated physicians to bring more outside patients to IMC.
+- Increased Catheterization Lab cases through commitments from affiliated physicians.

 - Increased Dental Program revenue due to growth in services at new site, increased surgical procedures, and additional associated revenue from residents.